Last updated: 6 Feb 2023, 12:03pm

 Year 9 students will be transported to Canowindra by intercampus bus at the conclusion of training.

-The Years 1-6 Community Program is an offering that takes place on Saturday mornings.
-Melbourne Victory FC Football Centres, the first step of our Football Pathway, provides players with a safe, enjoyable, and positive playing environment, open to all children aged 6-12 years.
+The Years 1-6 Community Football Centre is an offering that takes place on Saturday mornings.
+Melbourne Victory FC Football Centres, the first step of the Club’s Football Pathway, provides players with a safe, enjoyable, and positive playing environment, open to all children aged 6-12 years.

 The Years 5-12 Performance Program takes place mid-week, comprising of before-school sessions on Thursday mornings and inter-school soccer / futsal sessions.
 Melbourne Victory coaches lead all 1st grade sides.